 In 2018 we will once again see that great content marketing starts with a brilliant idea, well executed.
 And there does appear to be a trend for higher investment in original content, particularly in video and audio.
 This is great for brands who are prepared to stand out, and a win for our consumers who ultimately want to be entertained, not marketed to.

-Gain the knowledge and expertise to take your content to the next level in 2018 with our Professional Certificate in Content Marketing led by Will Francis.
+Gain the knowledge and expertise to take your content to the next level in 2018 with our IDM Award in Content Marketing led by Will Francis.

 Conversion Rate Optimisation (CRO)